Cyubahiroprince/alx-system_engineering-devops/0x00-shell_basics/README.md

-script of Displayed current directory contents
+a script that creates a directory